mnbvmnbv2/Euler/README.md

 My attempts at project Euler

-Each problem is separated by folder with a main file for giving the answer.
+Each problem is separated by folder with a scripts for giving the answer.

-The main folder includes one file for running all main files (`get_answer.py`) outputting the answer in textfiles for each folder and a benchmark script (`benchmark.py`) to check the average running time over 1000 trials for each main file and outputting it in the same folder.
+The main folder includes one file for running all scripts (`main.py`) outputting the answers in a csv aloong with a timing if it is enabled.
+I sometimes have multiple scripts for the same problem then all that has a `main()` function will be run.
+I change it to `main_()` if I dont want it run (for example because it is slow).